vagabondworkstation/vagabondworkstation/salt/documentation/files/vagabond.md

 in the VMs, you may want to ctrl+alt+f9 to restart or debug, or give it all another go.

-When you see a 'Xephyr :3' window in X, give it focus and press ctrl alt+shift+enter to launch a terminal.
+When you see a 'Xephyr :3' window in X, give it focus and press alt+shift+enter to launch a terminal.
 Set root's password with `passwd`, else you will be eternally locked out.
 The window manager inside the Xephyr is dwm, which is also used in any identity_vm.